apache/accumulo-website/_docs-2/administration/in-depth-install.md

 Occasionally, it might be necessary to restart the processes on a specific node.
-In addition to the `accumulo-cluster` script, Accumulo has a `accumulo-service` script that can be use to start/stop processes on a node.
+In addition to the `accumulo-cluster` script, Accumulo has a `accumulo-service` script that can be used to start/stop processes on a node.

 #### A note on rolling restarts